Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppB2C/README.md

 ﻿---
 page_type: sample
 name: A .NET MAUI app using MSAL.NET to sign-in users and calling MS Graph Api
-description: Integrate Microsoft identity, the Microsoft Authenticator B2C App (broker), and Microsoft Graph into a MAUI app using MSAL
+description: Integrate Microsoft Identity for a B2C tenant into a MAUI app using MSAL
 languages:
  -  csharp
 products: